DTL Gear Outdoorsman First Aid Kit

 Also included are useful items such as splinter kits, tweezers, eye wash, and other cures for small ailments we’ve all encountered while fishing or camping.
 The inclusion of a few pharmaceutical items is also welcome.
 Especially the loperamide, considering this is meant for outdoorsy folks.

 Having all these bits and pieces is good, but what is great is the quality of the provided items.
-The chest seals are Hyfin brand, which are among my favorites (and I have tried many several).
+The chest seals are of Hyfin brand, which are among my favorites (and I have tried many several).
 The SWAT-T isn’t my first choice of tourniquet, but for the compact size and cost, it is a very serviceable choice.
-The clippers and tweezers are a stainless steel and the tape is a medical cloth tape.
+The clippers and tweezers are stainless steel and the tape is a medical cloth tape.

 The choice of items, and more importantly, which brand and quality of items, makes it very apparent that this was a kit put together by someone with medical experience.
 It is comprehensive without being overwhelming and needless.

 For a full list of all the contents, you can find it on the DTL Gear website: http://www.dtlgear.com/outdoorsman-first-aid-kit/

 That really depends.